Cairhiin/AI-idea/README.md

 ## Background

 * Teams function under a limited budget but still want to improve and be competitive with the money they have.
 How do they decide to buy new players?
-Scouting multiple players across multiple leagues is expensive and requires on the quality of the scout.
-Developing your own players is also a large investment that requires an expensive infrastructure.
+* Scouting multiple players across multiple leagues is expensive and relies on the quality of the scout.
+* Developing your own players is also a large investment that requires an expensive infrastructure.

 ## How is it used?